Marshall Senior High School (Minnesota)

-Marshall Senior High School is a public high school located in Marshall, Minnesota, United States.
+Marshall Senior High School (commonly known as Marshall High School) is a public high school located in Marshall, Minnesota, United States.
 The school educates students in grades 9 to 12.
 This high school received a GreatSchools rating of 7 out of 10 based on the students' test scores.
 In 2011, the 10th grade reading scores and the 11th grade science scores were both above the state average.
 However, the 11th grade math scores were 3% below the Minnesota state average.

 Administration

-This is the administration as of March 9, 2015.
+This is the administration as of January 13, 2025.